yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 - **Database scalability** through partitioning and data distribution - enables higher data volumes and higher throughput with low latency
 - **Better decoupling** between your application and the database - no need to hard-wire Hibernate and database concepts into your code and runtime environment
 - **Event-driven** model enables notifications when data is modified
-- **Database access can be synchronous or asynchronous** - the [GigaSpaces Mirror Service](./asynchronous-persistency-with-the-mirror.html) allows data to be persisted to the database asynchronously, without a performance penalty
+- **Database access can be synchronous or asynchronous** - the [XAP Mirror Service](./asynchronous-persistency-with-the-mirror.html) allows data to be persisted to the database asynchronously, without a performance penalty

 {% info %}
 To learn how to do this, see the [Moving from Hibernate to Space](/sbp/moving-from-hibernate-to-space.html) best practice.